-The following Practice Compliance guidance note Produced in partnership with Alex Ktorides of Gordon Dadds Consulting LLP provides comprehensive and up to date legal information covering:
+The following Practice Compliance practice note Produced in partnership with Jemma Brimblecombe of Kingsley Napley provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.